 I have always been that resistance training guy.
 Whatever body composition changes I have achieved it was based on weight training and cardiovascular exercises.
 As the quarantine hit us, we lost access to gyms.
 I didn’t have weights at home unless we are talking about putting books in a backpack and using it as a resistance.

-It this during this time when I thought of trying something new, a new training program.
-I built a training program based on bodyweight workouts only.
-However, it had lots of variations, such as on chest day I couldn’t do bench press so I had many varieties of pushups like the Hindu push-ups and wide push-ups.
-The motive was to challenge the muscle groups from different positions and range of motions.
+It this during this time that I thought of trying something new, a new training program.
+I built a training program based on body weight workouts only.
+However, it had lots of variations, such as on chest day I couldn’t do bench press so I had many varieties of push ups like the Hindu push-ups and wide push-ups.
+The motive was to challenge the muscle groups from different positions and ranges of motion.

 The results aren’t at all disappointing.
 All my muscle mass was the result of weight training.
 Now, calisthenics may not have improved it, it helped me to maintain it.
-I didn’t had calisthenic equipment like pull up bar or dip bars, that might be given me some leverage.
+I didn’t have calisthenic equipment like pull-up bars or dip bars, which might be given me some leverage.
 I followed the training plan for about 2 months and I would say, my body welcomed this change in training.